minin43/TTT-Custom-Roles/API/HOOKS.md

 *Return:* Whether to allow using the cure on this player.
 (Defaults to `false`)

+### TTTCanCureableRoleSpawn()
+Called to determine if a role can spawn that causes a state that can be cured.\
+*Realm:* Client and Server\
+*Added in:* 2.1.18

+*Return:* `true` if a role can spawn that causes a state that can be cured.
+Otherwise do not return anything.

 ### TTTCanUseTraitorVoice(ply)
 Called when a player is attempting to use traitor chat, both speaking and listening.
 Used to change the default behavior.\
 *Realm:* Client and Server\